imarc/craft-boost/README.md

     /var/www/<sitename>/dev/craft/app/etc/console/yiic boost deploy --env=stage

+To deploy to a branch to a specific environment, use

+    /var/www/<sitename>/dev/craft/app/etc/console/yiic boost deploy --env=stage --branch=branch-name

 To show the log of commits that will be deployed to an env

     /var/www/<sitename>/dev/craft/app/etc/console/yiic boost log --env=stage

+Shows the current versions of each of the environments

+    /var/www/<sitename>/dev/craft/app/etc/console/yiic boost versions